Capitals’ Joe Snively has been a bright spot for his hometown team

 Washington’s next game is Thursday night in Philadelphia.

 Snively has been a pleasant surprise for a Capitals team just trying to stay afloat.
 The 5-foot-9, 174-pound forward is a speedy skater with a knack for finding open ice and making the smart play.
-He’s impressed so much since his recent call-up from Washington’s American Hockey League team in Hershey, Pa., that it’s fair to wonder if Snively could be the Capitals’ 13th forward headed into the postseason in May.
+He has impressed so much since his recent call-up from Washington’s American Hockey League team in Hershey, Pa., that it’s fair to wonder whether Snively could be the Capitals’ 13th forward headed into the postseason in May.

-Snively played a career-high 14:34 against Nashville and saw minutes on the second unit of the Capitals power play.
+Snively played a career-high 14:34 against Nashville and saw minutes on the second unit of the Capitals’ power play.
 He’s being put in positions to thrive, playing on the first or second forward lines.

 “I train with him in the summers,” Evgeny Kuznetsov said in early February.
-Kuznetsov said he knows Snively “pretty well,” and was happy to see him get a chance to play.
+Kuznetsov said he knows Snively “pretty well” and was happy to see him get a chance to play.
 “It is always nice to see how young players earn another game,” he said.

-However, if Washington decides to shed some contracts at the trade deadline on March 21 or shuffle things around, it could create an opening for him.
+However, if Washington decides to shed some contracts at the trade deadline March 21 or shuffle things around, it could create an opening.

 Oshie has been on injured reserve for a month with an upper-body injury.
 He resumed skating this week in D.C.
 Mantha is working his way back from shoulder surgery in November, but Washington is hopeful he would be ready before or right at the start of the postseason.

 Snively’s rising stock doesn’t come as a surprise to those who know him best.
 Since he was a kid, Snively trained under Wendy Marco, the founder of Cold Rush Hockey, one of the top hockey academies in Northern Virginia.
-Marco said it’s been great to see Snively thrive and progress into an NHLer.
+Marco said it has been great to see Snively thrive and progress into an NHL player.

-Marco remembers the first time Snively was on the ice with some of the Capitals in 2019, when he part of a skating session that included John Carlson, T.J.
-Oshie and Lars Eller.
+Marco remembers the first time Snively was on the ice with some of the Capitals in 2019, when he was part of a skating session that included Oshie, John Carlson and Lars Eller.
 The group participated in a race on the ice.
 Snively smoked them all.

 “They didn’t even know who he was,” Marco said.
 “He was playing for Hershey, just finished at Yale.
-It was a race and he was really quick.
+It was a race, and he was really quick.
 I was equally parts embarrassed and also so proud.”

-Fast forward to 2022 and Snively’s production has him turning heads once again.
-He has three goals and three assists in eight games, and will look to continue his productivity Thursday night when the Capitals face the Flyers.